xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - chat
      - 2048
      - Falcon-instruct is a fine-tuned version of the Falcon LLM, specializing in chatting.

+   * - :ref:`gemma-2-it <models_llm_gemma-2-it>`
+     - chat
+     - 8192
+     - Gemma is a family of lightweight, state-of-the-art open models from Google, built from the same research and technology used to create the Gemini models.

    * - :ref:`gemma-it <models_llm_gemma-it>`
      - chat